-Our focus over the past few years has been our home market of Australia as this has allowed us to develop, iterate and prove our product with a broad client base, that includes a major bank through to infrastructure, government and not for profits.
-Having said that, we do have some clients and law firm clients in Asia, Europe and the US and we plan to invest more heavily in those market.
+Our focus over the past few years has been our home market of Australia as this has allowed us to develop, iterate.
+And prove our product with a broad client base.
+It includes a major bank through to infrastructure, government and not for profits.
+We do have some clients and law firm clients in Asia, Europe and the US.
+And we plan to invest more heavily in those market.

-You’re both Lawcadia’s Co-Founder and Chief Marketing Officer (CMO).
+You’re both Lawcadia’Ws Co-Founder and Chief Marketing Officer (CMO).
 Describe the unique remit of a legal startup CMO and how you’ve sought to achieve Lawcadia’s growth goals through marketing

 Marketing can play a critical role in the success of emerging businesses and this is particularly so in legaltech where the target audience can be diverse, slow to adopt new solutions, and have long sales cycles.
 A common misconception by startup’s is the idea of “build it and the buyers will come”.
 The truth of it is “build it and they will not come” – we know this from personal experience!
-The marketing function works to make the buyer (or user) central to the proposition, that it meets a strong underlying need (emotive, not just functional) and to explore creative ways to gain feedback from the market.
-The hardest part in my experience is getting the interest, engagement and closing opportunities – you need a great team to do this well, including customer success, operations, development, sales and marketing.
+The marketing function works to make the buyer (or user) central to the proposition, that it meets a strong underlying need (emotive, not just functional).
+Aand to explore creative ways to gain feedback from the market.
+The hardest part in my experience is getting the interest, engagement and closing opportunities.
+You need a great team to do this well, including customer success, operations, development, sales and marketing.

 What are your predictions for the future of the APAC region legal startup ecosystem?